KF Besa Kavajë: Early years (1925–44)

-Rise (1945–1965)
+Rise (1945–65)

 But between 1945 and 1950, the club experienced a revival which was due to young talented players coming through the ranks of the youth teams, including the likes of Qamil Teliti who went on to receive national success.
 During the 1945–46 season, the club won the unofficial Sports Federation President's Cup.
-Many of the club's players during the late 1940s would go on to play for the Albania national team, including Qamil Teliti, who scored the winning goal against Romania that won Albania the 1946 Balkan Cup.

 In 1958, the club achieved a second-place finish in the top tier Albanian Championship, narrowly losing out to Partizani Tirana for the title by one point.
-Also during the 1958 season, they reached the semi final of the Albanian Cup, again losing out to eventual winners Partizani Tirana.
-The club would go on to reach the finals of the Albanian Cup in 1961, losing to Partizani Tirana once again and also the following season in 1962–63, where they lost on penalties to KF Tirana.
-In 1963, Besa won the unofficial cup competition held by the 'Sport' newspaper, and in 1965 it won the 'Bashkimi' newspaper competition.
+During that same season, they reached the semi-final of the Albanian Cup, again losing out to eventual winners Partizani.
+The club would go on to reach the finals of the Albanian Cup in 1961, losing to Partizani once again and also the following season in 1962–63, where they lost on penalties to 17 Nëntori.
+In 1963, Besa won the unofficial cup competition held by "Sporti" newspaper, and in 1965 it won the "Bashkimi" newspaper competition.

-Golden generation (1965–1975)
+Golden generation (1965–75)

 The period between 1965 and 1975 has been called the golden generation of football in Kavajë, due to the domestic achievements especially in the Albanian Cup which resulted in the club's first ever European games.
 In 1971, they finished as runners-up in the Albanian Cup after losing 2–0 in the finals to Dinamo Tirana.
 They repeated this feat the following year, losing on penalties in the cup final following a 2–2 draw with Vllaznia Shkodër, but as Vllaznia also won the league in that same year, this gave Besa the opportunity to participate in the UEFA Cup Winners' Cup in the 1972–73 season.

 Their first European opponents were Danish side, Fremad Amager, who Besa managed to overcome on away goals following a 1–1 draw away in Copenhagen and a goalless draw at home.
-In the next round however they were beaten by Scottish side Hibernian, whom they lost to on aggregate 8–2, following a 7–1 away loss and a 1–1 draw at home.
-The end of the golden generation era was marked with the completion of the club's first purpose built stadium, Besa Stadium.
-Construction was completed in 1974 and the new stadium had a capacity to seat 9,000 spectators.
+In the next round however they were beaten by Scottish side Hibernian, whom they lost to on aggregate 2–8, following a 1–7 away loss and a 1–1 draw at home.
+The end of the golden era was marked with the completion of the club's first purpose-built stadium, Besa Stadium.
+Construction was completed in 1974 with the new stadium having a capacity to seat 9,000 spectators.